Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking

-Previous plots indicate that FITT works well with all types of Interest attacks, keeping the traffic well below the thresholds when there is one victim that is under attack.
-FITT is also designed to be able to handle multiple DDoS attacks (i.e., attacks to different prefixes, started at different times, using different types of Interests) at the same time.
-To evaluate FITT's performance in multiple-DDoS cases, we use valid Interest attack as an example.
-Using the same topology settings, we let half of the attackers attack prefix $P$ starting from second 2 and another half attack the another server $P'$ starting from second 4.
-Note that $P$ and $P'$ can be located on the same node or different nodes.
-We set the capacity to be 750 for both servers so that the attacking traffic (3000 Interest/s for each victim) will trigger the FITT reactions.
+\sysname is designed not only to handle single DDoS attack but also comprehensive DDoS attacks, i.e., attacks to different prefixes, starting at different time and using different types of Interests.
+In this simulation, we evaluate a more complicated attack scenario where half of the attackers attack service $P$ with Valid-D Interests starting from second 2 and another half attack the another service $P'$ with Valid-S starting from second 4.
+We found the simulation results of scenarios when $P$ and $P'$ are located on the same node or different nodes are almost the same.
+Figure~\ref{fig:two-valid-attack} shows the result when $P$ and $P'$ are running on the same server.

-As shown, when multiple FITT reactions take place, FITT can effectively control the DDoS traffic from both attacks at the same time.
+As shown, when multiple \sysname mitigation instances take place, \sysname can effectively control the DDoS traffic from both attacks at the same time.
 For each victim server, the incoming Interests are throttled in the similar way as that when there is only one victim server under attack.
-Two servers' incoming traffic lines quickly go below the threshold after the attack started and soon merge the legitimate client traffic line and finally all the traffic received by the two servers are from legitimate clients.
+Two servers' incoming traffic lines quickly go below the threshold after the attack started and soon merge the legitimate client traffic line, indicating that all the traffic received by the two servers are from legitimate clients.